SanjeevGO123/drive-clone/ARCHITECTURE_DIAGRAMS.md

 - Disaster recovery planning
 - Cost optimization strategies

-> **Note:** The visual diagram above uses the actual AWS SVG icons for professional presentation.
-The Mermaid diagrams below provide additional detail and technical documentation.
-While Mermaid doesn't support SVG images directly, the visual diagram serves as the icon-based representation of the system architecture.
+> **Note:** The visual diagrams above use the actual AWS SVG icons from your `assets/aws-icons/` directory for professional presentation.
+The hybrid approach combines HTML with SVG icons for visual clarity, while the Mermaid diagrams provide detailed technical documentation and flow representation.
+This gives you the best of both worlds - professional AWS icons for presentations and detailed technical flows for development reference.